ipeakermit/ptv-giant-map/README.md

 NOTE: DO NOT MODIFY dot-env-middle-template, or you may share your API when you commit/push

-NOTE: ports should be modified in host-runner scripts, not in dot-env
+Ports settings should be modified in host-runner scripts / Dockerfile, not in dot-env

 Build: